-AP Chemistry

-Prerequisite: Chemistry and Algebra II
+AP Chemistry Semester(s): 2 Prerequisite: Chemistry and Algebra II Grade Level(s): 11, 12

 AP Chemistry serves as a foundation to support future advanced coursework in chemistry.
-Through inquiry-based learning, students develop critical thinking and reasoning skills as well as cultivate their understanding of chemistry and science practices as they explore topics such as atomic structure, intermolecular forces and bonding, chemical reactions, kinetics, thermodynamics, and equilibrium.
+Through inquiry-based, lab investigations, students develop critical thinking and reasoning skills as well as cultivate their understanding of chemistry and science practices as they explore topics such as scale, proportion, and quantity, structure and properties of substances, transformations, and energy.